What is cholesterol?

 One of the essential roles of the thyroid gland is to produce hormones that support the liver process and remove excess ‘bad’ cholesterol from the body.

-Therefore, if you have an underactive thyroid (hypothyroidism) your thyroid isn’t producing enough hormones, particularly the T3 hormone (which stimulates the breakdown of cholesterol (lipolysis) and increases the number of LDL receptors) and so your body can’t break down and remove LDL cholesterol properly.
-This can lead to a build up of LDL in the circulatory system.3
+If you have an underactive thyroid (hypothyroidism ) your thyroid isn’t producing enough hormones, particularly the T3 hormone (which stimulates the breakdown of cholesterol (lipolysis) and increases the number of LDL receptors ) and so your body can’t break down and remove LDL cholesterol properly.
+This can lead to a build-up of LDL in the circulatory system.
+3

 Research tells us that 13% of nearly 9000 people tested with high cholesterol also had thyroid disorders.4

-If you are unable to get FT3 testing done on the NHS, you can access it privately here
+If you are unable to get FT3 testing done on the NHS, you can access it privately via our partner laboratories.

 The usual treatment for high cholesterol is statins although there are non-statin options.6 Understanding the cause of high cholesterol is vital prior to determining the best course of treatment.
 If high cholesterol is caused by poor diet and lifestyle, then an adjustment to diet and exercise would, of course, be recommended.
 Cholesterol-lowering medications may also be prescribed.